Home » Guides » Holders, Beneficiaries, and Backup Grantees

 The discussion below of issues to be addressed in different types of Holder Agreements notes, as to specific issues, the reasons why recorded notice of those provisions may be appropriate.

-As is evident from the above example, easement holders (even independent ones) must work together on certain key decisions for the easement to be managed in a reasonable and efficient manner.
+Multiple easement holders must work together on certain key decisions for the easement to be managed in a reasonable and efficient manner.
 A Holder Agreement may be used to set a protocol to be followed when critical decisions need to be made.
 Some of the issues that may be addressed in a Holder Agreement between independent holders are as follows:

-• What is a reasonable period of time for each holder to review and communicate its views to the others?
+• What is a reasonable period of time for each holder to review and communicate its views to the others, and what happens if one holder fails to communicate at all?

-• If there is no concurrence in the first instance, is there an obligation to meet and/or discuss points of difference so as to find, if possible, a mutually acceptable common ground?
+• If the holders disagree with one another, is there an obligation to meet and/or discuss points of difference so as to find, if possible, a mutually acceptable common ground?

 • What happens if there is still no concurrence?
 How will communications with landowners be handled?